-Practice routine cleaning and disinfection of frequently touched surfaces, including those buttons or the steering wheel.
+Practice routine cleaning and disinfection of frequently touched surfaces, including those frequently touched only by the driver, such as buttons or the steering wheel.

 Use proper hand hygiene by washing hands with soap and water for at least 20 seconds, or sanitizing hands when soap and water aren't available.